kevinNguyai/GadsLeadershipBoard/README.md

 # Approach To the Task
 The Application makes use of
-- The MVVM Pattern
-- The repository pattern
-- Dependency Injection with Hilt
-- Coroutines
-- Retrofit
+- Multi-Activity Project
-- View and Data Binding
+- View pager
+- Customizing Toolbar
-- Navigation Component
+- RecyclerView
+- Making Network Requests with Retrofit Library

 # Screenshots
 ![splashscreen](https://user-images.githubusercontent.com/13905039/92924860-43c19380-f442-11ea-84fc-cb09409ce3a3.png)